The IA Guide: A Breakdown of Intrinsic Alignment Formalisms: Modeling

 \subsection{Linear Alignment model (LA)}

-This approach assumes that the ellipticity of a galaxy (and hence $A_\text{IA}$) is linearly related to the gravitational potential at the time the galaxy formed.
-Before we start, it is useful to define two redshifts relevant for the LA and other models: \begin{itemize} \item \textbf{$z_{\mathrm{IA}}$}: the redshift at which the alignment is set.
+This approach assumes that the \gls{ellipticity} of a galaxy is linearly related to the gravitational potential at the time the galaxy formed.
+Before we start, it is useful to define two \glspl{redshift} relevant for the LA and other models: \begin{itemize} \item \textbf{$z_{\mathrm{IA}}$}: the redshift at which the alignment is set.

 \item \textbf{$z_\mathrm{obs}$}: the redshift at which the IA is observed. \end{itemize}

 Since the details of galaxy formation and evolution are not well understood, two scenarios are proposed for the \gls{redshift} $z_\text{IA}$ at which the alignment is produced.